Georgia charges Trump with trying to overturn election

 Trump has already pleaded not guilty in three criminal cases.

-He faces a New York state trial beginning on March 25, 2024, involving a hush money payment to a porn star, and a Florida trial beginning on May 20 in a federal classified documents case.
+He faces a New York state trial beginning on March 25 next year, involving a hush money payment to a porn star, and a Florida trial beginning on May 20 in a federal classified documents case.
 In both cases Trump pleaded not guilty.

 A third indictment, in Washington federal court, accuses him of illegally seeking to overturn his 2020 election defeat.
 Trump denies wrongdoing in this case as well, and a trial date has yet to be set.